mattkatz/angular-dreamfactory/README.md

 The angular-dreamfactory module can be installed by either:

-*Cloning or downloading this repo and copying to your project *using Bower
+* Cloning or downloading this repo and copying to your project
+* using Bower

+## Cloning the repo